 Stave Off Spending

-With newfound money you’re seeing in your paycheck, you may be tempted to blow it on vacations and extravagant hobbies.
+With the newfound money you see in your paycheck, you may be tempted to blow it on vacations and extravagant hobbies.
 Now that the kids are away, it’s time to play, but if you play too hard, you’ll be out of money before you know it and working instead of retiring.
-Little things like daily cups of expensive coffee, says US News, add up, so does eating and entertaining outside the home.
-Adjust your spending so you’re saving while enjoying yourself.
+Little things like daily cups of expensive coffee, says US News, add up, and so does eating and entertaining outside the home.
+Adjust your spending, so you’re saving while enjoying yourself.

 Donate or Sell Your Stuff

 What’s the likelihood you need every piece of clothing or household item you own?
 You probably don’t even know what you have in your attic or basement after years of residing in your house.
 Start decluttering and selling unwanted items online or host a yard sale; or donate items to charitable organizations for tax deductions.

 Maybe it’s time you downsized your living space and invested in a smaller home.
 Before you move out, however, calculate if moving from your current home to a smaller one will reduce your expenses.